autopi-io/documentation/docs/hardware/generation-2/setup_your_gen_2_diy_edition.md

 ---
 id: setup-your-gen-2-diy-edition
-title: Setup your Gen 2 DiY Edition
+title: Setup Your Gen 2 DiY Edition
 ---

 Congratulations on your AutoPi Device, DiY Edition!
 We're sure that you have some great plans on how to use